JacquelineJia/JacquelineJia.github.io/README.md

 --not complete--

-Using: AngularJS, Express, NodeJS, JavaScript, CSS, HTML
+Using: AngularJS, Express, NodeJS, MongoDB, JavaScript, CSS, HTML

-Planning to use: MongoDB
+Currently comments only work on localhost.
+TO DO: set up server using  mLab, and Heroku or DigitalOcean.